OFS/opae-sdk/doc/src/fpga_tools/hssi_loopback/readme.md

 `-G, --guid`

-Specifies guid for the AFC enumeration.
+Specifies guid for the resource enumeration.

 `-m, --mode`

 One of the following: [`auto`, `e40`, `e10`]
-`auto` is the default and indicates that the software runs the mode based on the first accelerator functional context (AFC) it enumerates.
+`auto` is the default and indicates that the software runs the mode based on the first accelerator functional unit it identifies.

 `-t, --timeout`